alugili/ModernArchitectureShop/README.md

 **PaymentFailed Event**

-The event is fired when the payment failed.
+The event is fired when the payment fails.
 This event is used to remove the failed order data and to reactive the buy state in the Basket service.

 **ModernArchitectureShop.ShopUI**